drekka/Voodoo/README.md

 # Simulcra

-Simulcra is a mock server specifically designed for debugging and automated testing of applications with a particular emphasis on being run as part of a regression or automated UI test suite.
+Simulcra is a mock server specifically designed to support debugging and automated testing of applications with a particular emphasis on being run as part of a regression or automated UI test suite.

 It primary features are:

-* Easy to configure with a fast startup with no external dependencies.

-* No data preserved across restarts to ensure consistent state on startup.

-* Support for parallel test suites with automatic scanning for frees port to start the sever on.
+* Designed to support direct integration into XCode test suites or run as a stand alone server (for Android or other non-Xcode environments) with seperate or shared configurations.

-* Run via a Swift API or from a shell command.
+* Fast startup via a Swift API or shell command.

-* Multiple ways to configure:

-    * Via a Swift API for Xcode test suites.

-    * Via YAML and Javascript (JS) files for other (Android) test suites.

-* A variety of programmable responses to cover most situations:

-    * Raw text and data.

-    * JSON/YAML generated from Encodable and other types.
+* Multi-port parallel test friendly.

-    * Dynamic responses from Swift and JS.
+* Configurable via a Swift API, and/or YAML and Javascript.

+* Fixed and dynamically generated responses including raw text, JSON, YAML, and custom data with templating via Mustache.

-* Can also serve files for non-API like resources.
+* General file serving of non-API resources.

-* A fast in-memory cache for sharing data between requests.
+* In-memory cache for sharing data between requests.

-* Extra data supplied to Swift and JS code:

-    * Parameters from REST like URLs.

-    * Query arguments.

-    * Form parameters.

-* Built in templating of responses via the Mustache template language.

 # Index